THE DECISIVE DECADE

 Since 2009, Nespresso’s climate roadmap has focused on developing solutions that decrease the GHG emissions of specific activities within this lifecycle.
 Our target has been those activities responsible for major impacts – both within and outside our direct control.
 From machine energy efficiencies to renewable energy, farming practices to recycling, these efforts have led to the reduction of the carbon footprint of a Nespresso cup of coffee.

 Coffee farmers are already seeing the impacts of climate change.
 In the regions where we source our coffee, extreme weather patterns are becoming more prevalent with farmers needing to find ways to adapt to them.
 Scientific forecasts predict that by 2050, climate change could in fact reduce the global area suitable for coffee production by as much as 50%.

 The supply of green coffee is responsible for almost 49% of Nespresso’s carbon footprint and is therefore central to our focus.
 Planting trees in these coffee sourcing regions enables farmers to adapt and better cope with the adverse effects of climate change, while leveraging the ability of trees to sequester carbon from the atmosphere.
 This approach – insetting – not only removes the carbon from the atmosphere but also enables coffee farmers to transition their farms into regenerative agricultural models that will stand them in good stead in the decades to come.

-Learn more about these climate actions and the 2014-2020 achievements in the Nespresso CSV Report.
+Learn more about these climate achievements in the Creating Shared Value Report 2014-2020 achievements.